 REL 3003 Biblical Interpretation: Old Testament An advanced course on issues and methods of Biblical interpretation, exploring a specific book or genre from the Old Testament.
-The course attempts to prepare students to formulate and defend their own interpretations of the Bible.
+The course prepares students to formulate and defend their own interpretations of the Bible.
 It may be repeated for credit provided the topic of study is different.

 REL 3013 Biblical Interpretation: New Testament An advanced course on the issues and methods of Biblical interpretation, exploring a specific book or genre from the New Testament.
-The course attempts to prepare students to formulate and defend their own interpretations of the Bible.
+The course prepares students to formulate and defend their own interpretations of the Bible.
 It may be repeated for credit provided the topic of study is different.